 As a prescriber of controlled substances, you have both a professional responsibility and a legal obligation to abide by certain requirements in Delaware.
-Checking the Prescription Monitoring Program (PMP) before you issue certain prescriptions is one.
-Participating in a two-part CSR webinar initially upon receiving your first CSR and then every two years is another.
-Both are mandatory.
+Checking the Prescription Monitoring Program (PMP) before you issue certain prescriptions is mandatory.
+You also must participate in the two-part Controlled Substance Registration (CSR) webinar upon receiving your first CSR license.
+Every two years after that, in order to renew your license to prescribe controlled substances, you must again complete the CSR webinar.
+CME credits are offered for webinar completion.
 You are also required to document informed consent and treatment agreements between you and your patients.
 These requirements not only help to keep your patients informed, but can also help to reduce the threat of opioid-related overdoses and deaths in our state.

 Prescription Monitoring Program capabilities include:

 - Timesaving NARX Score – a three-digit score that corresponds to overall overdose risk – that automatically calculates and displays, at a glance, a patient’s current level of risk based on prescription history, without having to drill down to details.

 - Generation of multiple patients’ reports in one click